juju4/ansible-squid/README.md

 [![Build Status](https://travis-ci.org/juju4/ansible-squid.svg?branch=master)](https://travis-ci.org/juju4/ansible-squid)
 # Squid ansible role

-A simple ansible role to setup Squid proxy
+Ansible role to setup a secure and clean Squid proxy with
+* Dansguardian for url filtering
+* clamav daemon for malware scanning
+* ads filtering
+On centos, for now, only have squidGuard (configuration as work in progress).

 ## Requirements & Dependencies